AdaCore/gnatstudio/docs/users_guide/extending.rst

   .. highlight:: python

-  If, however, you want to control within your script where the output should be sent (for example if you can't know that statically when you write your commands), you can use the following code::
+  If, however, you want to control within your script where the output should be sent (for example if you cannot know that statically when you write your commands), you can use the following code::

     sys.stdin = sys.stdout = GPS.Console ("New window")